starfishmod/jquery-oembed-all/README.md

 * Metacafe - Embedded
 * embedr - Embedded
 * 5min - oEmbed is XML only - using YQL to translate it
+* ustream.tv - oEmbed is not JSONP enabled - using YQL to translate it
 * viddler - oEmbed is not JSONP enabled - using YQL to translate it

 ####Audio